Automations allow you to perform specific actions on projects and project tasks when certain triggers occur.

-Each automation always consists of exactly one trigger and any number of actions.
+Each automation always consists of only one trigger but can contain any number of actions.

 The trigger is the event that must occur for the automation to start.
 There are a variety of triggers in awork, as you can see from the list.

-Depending on the trigger, you have to add certain conditions.
-You can see this by the underlined fields in the window.
-Click on the field to add the condition.
+Depending on the trigger, you will then have to add specific conditions.
+You can see this with the underlined fields in the window.
+Click on the field to add the desired condition.

 In the next step, you choose which action(s) should be triggered.
 Again, there is a long list of possible options.